n0v1c3/vira/README.md

 - `server` - The jira server to connect to (using authentication details from vira_servers.json/yaml)
 - `project` - Filter these projects.
 Can be a single item or list.
-- `status` - Filter these statuses.
-Can be a single item or list.
 - `assignee` - Filter these assignees.
 Can be a single item or list.
-- `reporter` - Filter these reporters.
+- `component` - Filter these components.
 Can be a single item or list.
-- `priority` - Filter these priorities.
+- `fixVersion` - Filter these versions.
 Can be a single item or list.
 - `issuetype` - Filter these issuetypes.
 Can be a single item or list.
+- `priority` - Filter these priorities.
+Can be a single item or list.
+- `reporter` - Filter these reporters.
+Can be a single item or list.
-- `fixVersion` - Filter these versions.
+- `status` - Filter these statuses.
 Can be a single item or list.

 The following is an example of the same configuration in yaml: